resthub/resthub.org/identity.rst

 Identity Manager is a maven multi module project, containing:

 * resthub-identity-core: 3 layered SOA service, with model
-* resthub-identity-manager: depends on the core, adds a web.xml for deployement in Server Container, and an Javascript RIA application for administration purposes.
+* resthub-identity-manager: depends on the core, adds a web.xml for deployment in Server Container, and an Javascript RIA application for administration purposes.
-* resthub-identity-acl: depends on the core, provides integration with SpringSecurity 3's ACL mecanism.
+* resthub-identity-acl: depends on the core, provides integration with SpringSecurity 3's ACL mechanism.

 Identity manager test users are :